vigneshsweekaran/flipdazed.github.io/_posts/2019-10-15-01-Basic-Terminal-Skills.md

 $ cd ..
 ```

-show whats inside the directory
+show whats inside the directory (This is l for Llama and not the number 1!)

 ```sh
 $ ls directory/